 A state data dashboard is one tool that states have used to support monitoring and accountability.
-In collaboration with implementation partners - and building upon the CCC-P, PAG, and Workgroup discussions - the state should determine the appropriate metrics for a public dashboard to track performance for both 988 Crisis Centers and the broader crisis care continuum.
+In collaboration with implementation partners-and building upon the CCC-P, PAG, and Workgroup discussions-the state should determine the appropriate metrics for a public dashboard to track performance for both 988 Crisis Centers and the broader crisis care continuum.

-The initial set of measures for a public dashboard should focus on information that is helpful for the public to know about and understand crisis response, distinct from the broader set of measures needed by service providers, potential state leads, and policymakers during implementation.
+The initial set of measures for a public dashboard should focus on information that is helpful for the public to know about and understand crisis response, distinct from the broader set of measures needed by service providers, state leads, and policymakers during implementation.
 The dashboard should also include user experience data.
-150 Consistent with the state's equity principles, any public-facing dashboard should be accessible and understandable to all members of the public.
-Where possible, data should include disaggregated data by demographic categories (race/ethnicity, gender identity, age, sexual orientation, geography, language/language assistance, etc.) and other filters (Notably, identifying information including demographic data is provided on a voluntary basis by 988 help seekers).
+Consistent with the state's equity principles, any public-facing dashboard should be accessible and understandable to all members of the public.
+Where possible, data should include disaggregated data by demographic categories (race/ethnicity, gender identity, age, sexual orientation, etc.) and other filters.
+(Notably, identifying information including demographic data is provided on a voluntary basis by 988 help seekers).

-Though the implementation activities outlined below focus on responding to crisis, PAG and Workgroup discussions emphasized that crisis services operate within a complex ecosystem, involving multiple players and partners, with many factors outside (or upstream of) the crisis system influencing behavioral health outcomes.
-151 Consistent with the IT & Data Strategic Plan and its emphasis on collaboration, the state should work across agencies and departments as part of broader behavioral health transformation efforts to monitor and evaluate the effectiveness of a comprehensive 988-crisis system.
-Community feedback further emphasized the importance of creating a data governance structure and process to address key issues of privacy, security, and data-sharing.
+Though the implementation activities outlined below focus on responding to crisis, PAG and Workgroup discussions emphasized that crisis services operate within a complex ecosystem, involving multiple players and partners, with many factors outside the crisis system influencing behavioral health outcomes.
+Consistent with the IT & Data Strategic Plan and its emphasis on collaboration, the state should work across agencies and departments as part of broader behavioral health transformation efforts to monitor and evaluate the effectiveness of a comprehensive 988-crisis system.

-Potential Implementation Activities State Lead(s) Implement- ation Partners Year 1 Year 2 Years 3-4 Years 5+ E.3.a Convene state entities to determine methods and measures to monitor, evaluate, and communicate the performance of the crisis system in the context of California's broader behavioral health transformation effort CalHHS DHCS, DMHC, EMSA, Cal OES, HCAI • • 0 0 E.3.b Develop and maintain a publicly facing dashboard that tracks performance of 988 Crisis Centers including, but not limited to: contact volume (incoming contacts), answer rate, average wait time, number of transfers between 9-1-1/emergency response and 988, mobile crisis dispatch, percentage of calls resolved without the need to transfer or dispatch emergency services, and call dispositions CalHHS Cal OES, DHCS, CDPH, EMSA, 988 Crisis Centers, County/Tribal BH, Tribal authorities, counties, and cities E.3.c Examine mechanisms, consistent with privacy standards, to disaggregate 988 data by specific subgroups to identify disparities and opportunities to advance equity DHCS, CalHHS Cal OES, 988 Crisis Centers, EMSA • • • • E.3.d Determine population level outcome measures and quantifiable goals to support assessment of the broader crisis care continuum CalHHS, CDPH, Cal OES DHCS, DMHC, EMSA 0 0 • •
+Implementation Activities State Lead(s) Implement- ation Partners Year 1 Year 2 Years 3-4 Years 5+ E.3.a.
+Convene state entities to determine methods and measures to monitor, evaluate, and communicate the performance of the crisis system in the context of California's broader behavioral health transformation effort CalHHS DHCS, DMHC, EMSA, CalOES, HCAI • • 0 0 E.3.b.
+Develop and maintain a publicly facing dashboard that tracks performance of 988 Crisis Centers including, but not limited to: contact volume (incoming contacts), answer rate, average wait time, number of transfers between 9-1-1/emergency response and 988, mobile crisis dispatch, and percentage of calls resolved without need to transfer or dispatch emergency services and call dispositions CalHHS Cal OES, DHCS, CDPH, EMSA, 988 Crisis Centers, County/Tribal BH, Tribal authorities, counties, and cities E.3.c.
+Determine population level outcome measures and quantifiable goals to support assessment of the broader crisis care continuum CalHHS CDPH Cal OES DHCS, DMHC, EMSA 0 0 • •

-E.4.
+E4.
 Peer Support

-Integrate peer support across the crisis care continuum to support personcentered, culturally responsive, and recovery-oriented care.
+Peer support should be integrated across the crisis care continuum to support person-centered, culturally responsive, and recovery-oriented care.